adamczykm/zkUSD/docs/architectural-analysis.md

 - **Concurrency Handling**: Since each vault is a separate zkApp, users can interact with their own vaults without affecting others.
 This eliminates concurrency issues inherent in single-contract architectures.
 - **Atomic Operations**: Account updates and state transitions are confined within individual vaults, ensuring atomicity.
-- **Interoperability**: zkUSD tokens minted from vaults adhere to the Mina Fungible Token standard, ensuring they are interoperable across the Mina ecosystem.
+- **Interoperability**: zkUSD tokens minted from vaults are standard tokens on the base layer, ensuring they are interoperable across the Mina ecosystem.
 - **Security**: Users have full control over their vaults, and liquidation logic can be securely implemented within each vault.

 **Analysis**: